auth0/docs/articles/protocols/saml/saml-configuration/special-configuration-scenarios/idp-initiated-sso.md

 # Special Configuration Scenarios: IdP Initiates SSO

-Many instructions for setting up a SAML federation begin with SSO initiated by the service provider:
+Many instructions for setting up a <dfn data-key="security-assertion-markup-language">SAML</dfn> federation begin with SSO initiated by the service provider:

 1. The service provider returns a browser redirect so that the user authenticates using the identity provider.
 2. After authentication, the browser redirects the user back to the Service Provider with a SAML assertion containing information about the authentication status.